Looking Back

 While the exhibition was great to look at, there was the added bonus of awakening many positive feelings in the visiting audience.
 To me, this is a real sign of a successful project.

-And if you don’t get there, a bit of reminiscing with another person who lived in the ’50s might be great fun.
-Google “clothing in the 50’s’ and go to images, and there is no end of inspiration there!
+As an activity, reminiscing with another person who lived in the ’50s might be great fun.
+Google “clothing in the ’50s " and click on images, and there is no end of inspiration there!

 Wishing you well,